-Child's Growth and Learning - Nurture Future Citizens
+Child's Growth and Learning to Nurture Future Citizen

 Aryan, scared that Siya will hold him responsible, stood mum waiting for the storm to pass even as Siya continued to scold him for being reckless and irresponsible.
 Frustrated with not being able to keep in touch with the school due to her long working hours, Siya could not help but crib about the school’s inadequacies in dealing with issues on their own.

 In all of this, she failed to notice that beneath the signature, the academic head had scribbled her contact number.
 A few hours later Aryan shared bits from the incident and pestered her to call the school since he did not want to miss his sports coaching.

 The next morning, as Siya dialed the number, preparing in her mind the things she would say to win the argument, she was in for a pleasant surprise.
 The lady at the other end was unexpectedly calm and invited her for a quick meeting at the school.